biosimulations/biosimulations/docs/users/user-guide.md

-# Tutorial

-## Guide for users: finding, simulating, and visualizing published models

-Finding models
-Finding simulation experiment
-Note, simulation results will be stored permanently Creating variants of simulations
+# User guide: finding, exploring & reusing projects

-Finding visualizations
+## Finding projects

+## Exploring projects

+### Metadata

+### Visualizations

-Configuring visualizations
+### Configuring new visualizations

+### Logs of simulation runs

+## Reusing projects: creating and executing variants of simulations with runBioSimulations

+In addition to this full-featured web application, [runBioSimulations](https://run.biosimulations.org) provides a simpler web application and REST API for executing simulations. runBioSimulations simply enables users to execute COMBINE archives using a variety of simulation tools and generate time series plots of their results.
+This application does not require an account.

+## Further reusing projects beyond BioSimulations: downloading projects and executing them with your own computers

+### Downloading projects

+The models, simulations, and visualizations in BioSimulations can be programmatically obtained using our [REST API](https://api.biosimulations.org).
+Documentation for the API is available at the same URL.

 ### Recommended tools for further exploring simulation projects
 BioSimulations provides basic capabilities for reproducing and reusing a wide range of biomodeling projects.
-For further exploration, we encourage users to use the domain-specific online platforms, desktop programs, and libraries outlined below.
+For further work, we encourage users to use the domain-specific online platforms, desktop programs, and libraries outlined below.
+Consistent interfaces to the desktop and library tools below are available from [BioSimulators](https://biosimulators.org), including Docker images, command-line interfaces and Python APIs.
+More information about obtaining and using these tools is available from [BioSimulators](https://biosimulators.org).

+!!! warning

+    While the BioSimulators interfaces to these tools support SED-ML and the COMBINE/OMEX archive format, the primary versions of most of the tools below do not support these formats or do not support them consistently with the specifications of the SED-ML format.

 | Framework          | Language | Online programs                                | Desktop programs                         | Libraries  |